-- (a) Whether the family is required to reimburse the PHA or the PHA is required to reimburse the family depends upon which party is responsible for the incorrect payment and whether the action taken was an error or program abuse. - (b) Policies regarding reimbursement are discussed in the three sections that follow.
+- (a) Whether the family is required to reimburse Opportunity Home or Opportunity Home is required to reimburse the family depends upon which party is responsible for the incorrect payment and whether the action taken was an error or program abuse. - (b) Policies regarding reimbursement are discussed in the three sections that follow.

-15.2.B FAMILY-CAUSED ERRORS AND PROGRAM ABUSE
+15.2.B Family-Caused Errors and Program Abuse

 - (1) General administrative requirements for participating in the program are discussed throughout the ACOP.
-This section deals specifically with errors and program abuse by family members. - (2) An incorrect rent determination caused by a family generally would be the result of incorrect reporting of family composition, income, assets, or expenses, but also would include instances in which the family knowingly allows the PHA to use incorrect information provided by a third party.

-(3) Family Reimbursement to SAHA

-- (a) In the case of family-caused errors or program abuse, the family will be required to repay any amounts of rent underpaid. - (b) SAHA may, but is not required to, offer the family a repayment agreement in accordance with Chapter 16.
-If the family fails to repay the amount owed, SAHA will terminate the family's lease in accordance with the policies in Chapter 13.
+This section deals specifically with errors and program abuse by family members. - (2) An incorrect rent determination caused by a family generally would be the result of incorrect reporting of family composition, income, assets, or expenses, but also would include instances in which the family knowingly allows Opportunity Home to use incorrect information provided by a third party. - (3) Family Reimbursement to Opportunity Home - (a) In the case of family-caused errors or program abuse, the family will be required to repay any amounts of rent underpaid. - (b) Opportunity Home may, but is not required to, offer the family a repayment agreement in accordance with Chapter 16.
+If the family fails to repay the amount owed, Opportunity Home will terminate the family's lease in accordance with the policies in Chapter 13.

-(c) If the family fails to repay the amount owed, SAHA will terminate the family's lease in accordance with the policies in Chapter 13.
+(c) If the family fails to repay the amount owed, Opportunity Home will terminate the family's lease in accordance with the policies in Chapter 13.

-(3) SAHA Reimbursement to Family
+(3) Opportunity Home Reimbursement to Family

-(a) SAHA will not reimburse the family for any overpayment of rent when the overpayment clearly is caused by the family.
+(a) Opportunity Home will not reimburse the family for any overpayment of rent when the overpayment clearly is caused by the family.